WayfindEntertainment/Common-Commit-Guidance/README.md

 # Versioning Triggers

-Graphic Art Quest projects use [Semantic Versioning](https://semver.org/).
+All Wayfind Entertainment and Graphic Art Quest projects use [Semantic Versioning](https://semver.org/).
 Pushes to the `main` branches trigger updates either manually or automatically (if a continuous integration process has been enabled) based on the specific types used in the commit messages

 |Trigger|Commit Type|
 |:--|:--|